Get the Most Out of Your Seaside Holiday In Falmouth.

 The Craft Collective: This cooperative shop sells handmade crafts and artwork from local artists and makers, including ceramics, textiles, and jewellery.

-Falmouth Art Centre: This art centre has a variety of art classes and workshops for all ages and abilities.
-It also has a small gallery space showcasing the work of local artists.
+Falmouth Art Centre: This centre offers a variety of art classes and workshops for all ages and abilities.
+It also has a small gallery space showcasing local artists’ work.

 Where to Stay in and around Falmouth